 ABOUT

-In many ways agriculture is the problem, but at the same time it serves as the solution to the wicked problems we face in the world - hunger, climate, poverty, health care, etc.
+In many ways agriculture is the problem, and, at the same time, it serves as the most potent solution we have for the wicked problems of the world.
+It is from this place that Be Agriculture was born.

 We are being called to reconnect with ourselves, with one another, and with Mother Nature.
-The most potent way to do this is through agriculture - with our hands in the soil, breaking bread at the dinner table, or through the nourishment that can only be provided thorugh the living soil.
+The most potent way to do this is through agriculture - with our hands in the soil, breaking bread at the dinner table, or through nourishing our bodies with living foods.

 What we think, we grow.